 Cantor Roy Einhorn

-Cantor Roy B. Einhorn recently celebrated his 31st year here at Temple Israel.
-He came to our synagogue after graduating from Hebrew Union College – Jewish Institute of Religion’s (HUC-JIR) School of Sacred Music in 1983.
-Cantor Einhorn coordinates the our B’nei Mitzvah Program and teaches in the Frances Jacobson Early Childhood Center, the Religious School, and Teen Education.
-Cantor Einhorn has produced Shabbat and Passover CD’s that are used in our community as educational tools.
+Cantor Roy B. Einhorn recently celebrated his 36th year here at Temple Israel.
+He came to our synagogue after graduating from Hebrew Union College – Jewish Institute of Religion’s Debbie Friedman School of Sacred Music in 1983.
+Cantor Einhorn coordinates our B’nei Mitzvah Program and our music program as well as teaches in the Frances Jacobson Early Childhood Center, the Religious School, and The Tent.
+Cantor Einhorn’s experience at TI has been deeply enriched by the opportunities to be with our families for all life cycle events and in pastoral moments during times of illness.

-For the past ten years, Cantor Einhorn has been a member of the Joint Cantorial Placement Commission.
-This national commission has representatives from the Union of Reform Judaism, the Hebrew Union College and the American Conference of Cantors.
+For the past 14 years, Cantor Einhorn has been a member of the Joint Cantorial Placement Commission (JCPC).
+This national commission has representatives from the URJ, the Hebrew Union College, and the American Conference of Cantors.
 The JCPC establishes policies and procedures while overseeing the placement process for congregations employing cantors.

 Rabbi Matt Soffer